tomhartke/knowledge-graph-from-GPT/README.md

    which further improves the quality of the question embedding.

 2. Gather similar cards
-    1. In the simplest case, this can just be the top k cards via the similarity metric.
+    1. In the simplest case, this can just be the top k cards ranked via the similarity metric.
 3. Answer the question by re-prompting the language model while showing related information
 ![Alt text](docs/QuestionAnswering.jpg?raw=true "Optional")
 ![Alt text](docs/ExampleQuestionAnswering.jpg?raw=true "Optional")